ifgi-webteam/mensaparser/api/docs.md

 # Mensa API

-Query Mensa menus.
+Query Mensa Münster (student canteens) food data.
 The following commands are available:

 * [/](#-)
 * [/all](#-all)